Brunellos di Montalcino? We’ve got ’em!

 Above: Sangiovese grapes grown in Montalcino for Brunello di Montalcino.
 Brunello is made from 100 percent Sangiovese grapes.

-If you’re into Italian wine, you’ve probably been checking out wine writer Bruce Sanderson’s Brunello “Recommended Brunellos di Montalcino” in the current (June) issue of Wine Spectator.
+If you’re into Italian wine, you probably saw wine writer Bruce Sanderson’s Brunello “Recommended Brunellos di Montalcino” in Wine Spectator earlier this year.

 His top picks are available only to subscribers but you can view his entire tasting report on the 2012 vintage here (even if you don’t subscribe).